Mrs. Brown joined the Foreign Service in 1985 in the Management Officer career track

 .
 She also has served in South Africa and Brussels in various management and counselor capacities, and was with the Bureau of Intelligence and Research as a foreign policy analyst for the Baltics, Belarus, and Moldova.

-Mrs. Brown graduated from Barnard College with a Bachelor's degree in Russian Area Studies and Art History, and earned two Master's Degrees, one from the School of International Affairs of Columbia University, where she continued her studies in Russian and arms control, and the other from the Industrial College of the Armed Forces, where she focused on Information Technology.
+Mrs. Brown graduated from Barnard College with a B.A. in Russian Area Studies and Art History, and earned two Master's Degrees, one from the School of International Affairs of Columbia University, where she continued her studies in Russian and arms control, and the other from the Industrial College of the Armed Forces, where she focused on Information Technology.

 Mrs. Brown is a three-time recipient of the Department of State's Superior Honor Award.
 FBI Director Robert Mueller awarded her the Director's Award for her work in the interagency on counterterrorism issues.
 She speaks Russian, French, and Estonian.